 If and when a scientific mode — a theory — cannot be reproduced or independently verified, then such a model gets discarded, put on hold or is shelved for a better day.

-A model can also be re-modelled, adjusted, modified to better fit the outcome of new research results, as has happened with the global warming model several times over the past decades.
+A model can also be re-modeled, adjusted, modified to better fit the outcome of new research results, as has happened with the global warming model several times over the past decades.

 Science is an iterative process of continuous fine-tuning, (re-)calibration and (re-)examination of both the input and the output of data, cause and effect.